Nishithkumar77/Customer-Churn-Prediction/README.md

 Note2: With improper classification engine, we can make this Next Best Action project successful.
 So, make sure classification engine going to give high quality performance.

-Submit the Script, Dummy Dataset for Recommendation engine & PowerPoint

 Scrren Shot